KovnaTheCute/TevliarSetting/Tevliar Setting/Statblocks/Avatar of Gooblar, God of Disease.md

 - name: Essence of Gooblar.
   desc: "The Avatar radiates an aura of adaptation and trial in a 120-foot radius while it remains on the Material Plane, with the following effects: <br> - Infectious Resilience.
 Creatures of the Avatar’s choice regain 30 hit points at the start of their turn while within the aura. <br> - Miasmic Influence.
 All creatures within the aura must make a DC 21 Constitution saving throw at the start of their turn or be poisoned for 1 minute.
 Poisoned creatures take 14 (4d6) poison damage at the start of their turns. <br> - Contagious Adaptation.
 Any creature within the aura that suffers from a disease gains advantage on Constitution saving throws and regenerates 10 hit points at the start of their turns. <br> When the Avatar is reduced to 0 hit points or its summoning ends, it dissipates, leaving behind a 60-foot-radius miasma that lingers for 1 hour.
 Creatures entering the area take 21 (6d6) poison damage and must succeed on a DC 21 Constitution saving throw or be infected with a random disease (e.g., cackle fever or sewer plague)."
 - name: Disease Cycle.
-  desc: "When the Avatar takes damage, roll a d6: <br> - 1-2: The Avatar releases a burst of necrotic energy; creatures within 10 feet take 10 (3d6) necrotic damage. <br> - 3-4: The Avatar heals itself for 30 hit points. <br> - 5-6: All conditions affecting the Avatar end."
+  desc: "When the Avatar takes damage cycle to the next phase of the cycle.
+When the cycle completes cycle back to the beginning: <br> - Phase 1: Spreading the illness.
+Noxious fumes ooze out of orifaces in the Avatars flesh.
+All creatures within 10 feet of the Avatar must succeed a DC 21 Constitution Saving throw or contract a new disease. <br> - Phase 2: Deathly Ill.
+The Avatar deals 4d10_ <br> - 5-6: All conditions affecting the Avatar end."
 - name: Legendary Resistence (3/Day).
   desc: "If the Avatar fails a saving throw, it can choose to succeed instead."
 actions: